Cahaba River: Ecology

 The waters of the Cahaba are home to more than 131 species of freshwater fishes (18 of which have been found in no other river system), 40 species of mussels, and 35 species of snails.
 The river has more fish species than can be found in all bodies of water in California.
 Sixty-nine of these animal species are endangered.
 The endemic freshwater snail Elimia cahawbensis is named after the river.
 One species long thought to be extinct, Leptoxis compacta, the Oblong rocksnail, was rediscovered in the Cahaba in 2011.
 Due to damming for hydropower, pollution, transportation, and erosion, it has suffered losses of species.
-Almost a quarter of the original documented mussel species in the Cahaba have disappeared with similar trends in the fish and snail numbers of species.
+Almost a quarter of the original documented mussel species in the Cahaba have disappeared with similar trends in the numbers of fish and snail species.
 Many species have still been discovered and rediscovered in and on the surrounding region of the river.
 The Cahaba is also home to 13 snail species not found anywhere else in the world.
-In the early 21st century, a Georgia botanist Jim Allison discovered eight unknown flower species, and later eight more were identified along the river's course that previously had not been sited in the state of Alabama.
+In the early 21st century, a Georgia botanist Jim Allison discovered eight unknown flower species.
+Later, eight more were identified along the river's course that previously had not been sited in the state of Alabama.
 This region is most noted for containing numerous species of mollusks and snails.
 These species feed other aquatic dwelling animals, improve water quality by eating algae, and even indicate environmental issues due to their receptiveness of pollution.
 Fourteen of the freshwater fish species are non-native species in the Cahaba River.